lokidokicoki/dnd-lite/rules.md

 | 15 - 18    | +3          |

 For example, we have a fighter, Steve the Mighty Clencher, with a base strength of 14.
 A fighter is a member of the Warrior class, this gives us a Strength bonus of +1, therefore our Strength is now 15.
 Simple maffs, innit.
 So, using the table above, our Strength Skill bonus is +3

+## Hit points

+These reflect how much damage you can take.
+If you lose 50% of your current total in one go, roll 2D6 under your CON to not go unconscious.

+Starting Hit points = CON * 2

 ## Alignment